Skip to content

 Reserve forces leave

 Reserve forces leave occurs when a reservist is mobilised and called on to take part in military operations.
 A reservist can be mobilised for a period of up to 12 months.
 If you are on reserved forces leave, you can choose whether to stay in the LGPS for the period.
-If you choose to stay in the LGPS, you will build up pension based on your assumed pensionable pay during the reserve forces leave.
+If you choose to stay in the LGPS, you will build up pension based on your Assumed Pensionable Pay during the reserve forces leave.

 Glossary items starting with the letter: SGo back to the letter "s" in the Glossary menu